gauravsomdattakulkarni/Gaurav-CoreJava/README.md

 ## Introduction

-This repository is designed to help you practice and master Java programming.
+This repository is designed for practicicing and mastering Java programming.
 It includes:

 - Basic Java programs
 - Object-Oriented Programming (OOP) examples
-- Data structures and algorithms
-- Java 8 and beyond features
 - Projects and real-world applications

 ## Setup